 - drinking large amounts of alcohol

-- some medications, including lithium, high blood pressure medications, antimalarial drugs, and iodides
+- some medications, including high blood pressure medications and antimalarial drugs

 Contact with certain irritants might cause a symptom flare-up.
 These irritants include: